adamcharnock/lightbus/docs/index.rst

 --------------

-Lightbus will be able to substitute for task queues such as Celery & Rq, but it will encourage more a extensible and loosely coupled system design.
+Lightbus will be able to substitute for task queues such as Celery & Rq, but it will encourage a more extensible and loosely coupled system design.

 Lightbus will not be aimed at microservice architectures (see below).
-Rather at cases where several non-micro applications which require some level of coordination.
+Rather, it will be aimed at situations where several non-micro applications require some level of coordination.

 Initial goals are as follows:

--  **Remote Procedure Call (RPC)** - Calling remote procedures and receiving the response
+-  **Remote Procedure Call (RPC)** - Calling remote procedures and receiving returned data
 -  **Events (pub/sub)** - Broadcasting events which other applications may subscribe to
 -  **Ease of development & debugging**
 -  **Excellent tooling & documentation**